Skip to Main Content

 Kathleen – Class of 2024 | Boston, MA

 This was our first adventure with Road Scholar and our inaugural trip to Ireland.
 The journey took us from the northern to the southern landmarks of the country, filled with visits to historical sites.
 Not only was the trip memorable, but it was also enriched with educational experiences led by local experts and expertly managed by our wonderful travel guide, Kate Healy.
 Her extensive knowledge, singing, humor, and organizational skills are truly exceptional!
 We enjoyed every moment of this tour, primarily due to Road Scholar's meticulous planning, which was perfectly complemented by Kate's guidance.
 This trip has been on our bucket list for years, and there were so many highlights that it's hard to list them all.
 Kate’s ability to bring the group together with her bright smile was a constant source of joy.
 We greatly appreciated Road Scholar's attention to everyone's needs, as well as Kate’s efforts to ensure all preferences, including dietary considerations, were met.
 Her daily posted notes, which complemented Road Scholar’s itinerary, were incredibly helpful.
 This was our first trip with Road Scholar, and we look forward to many more in the future!
 We give Kate and her team five stars!
-Sincerely, Kathy and Frank Finn
+Sincerely, K & F

 — Review left October 25, 2024